New today: Selena Gomez, Jason Sudeikis & Gloria Estefan - Code List

 SONGS

-— Avoid Marley is maintaining the family members name to life, as well as he will certainly launch his launching EP, “Higher Place,” on Friday.
-With the H.E.R.-assisted groove “Slow Down,” the 24- year-old grand son of the epic Bob Marley has actually come to be the initial Jamaican-born musician to leading Signboard’s grown-up R&B tracks graph as well as the initial Jamaican-born act to arrive 15 of Signboard’s R&B/ Hip-Hop airplay graph because2006 Marley, that has actually collaborated with Katy Perry as well as Major Lazer, works together with Rick Ross, Ari Lennox as well as uncle Damian Marley on the seven-song “Higher Love.”
+— Avoid Marley is maintaining the household name active, and also he will certainly launch his launching EP, “Higher Place,” on Friday.
+With the H.E.R.-assisted groove “Slow Down,” the 24- year-old grand son of the epic Bob Marley has actually come to be the initial Jamaican-born musician to leading Signboard’s grown-up R&B tunes graph and also the initial Jamaican-born act to arrive 15 of Signboard’s R&B/ Hip-Hop airplay graph considering that2006 Marley, that has actually dealt with Katy Perry and also Major Lazer, teams up with Rick Ross, Ari Lennox and also uncle Damian Marley on the seven-song “Higher Love.”
 Bob’s vocals show up on the title track.

+— Multi-platinum nation vocalist Kane Brown has actually launched different songs this year, and also those tunes will certainly be included on his brand-new seven-song mixtape appearing Friday.
+“Mixtape Vol. 1” will certainly consist of the nation hit “Cool Again,” “Be Like That” with Swae Lee and also Khalid, the John Tale duet “Last Time I Say Sorry” and also “Worldwide Beautiful,” Brown’s track concerning worldwide tranquility that was launched following the fatalities of George Floyd, Ahmaud Arbery, Breonna Taylor and also various other Black individuals.
+The mixtape will certainly consist of 3 unreleased tunes: “Worship You,” “BFE” and also “Didn’t Know What Love Was.”

 — AP Songs Editor Mesfin Fekadu